Learning Difficulty Assessment

 - Feedback session for parents (50 mins)

-The total fees will be approximately $2,400 (before any health fund rebates) which includes the initial consultation, two assessment consultations, a comprehensive psychological report, a feedback consultation, detailed recommendations for home and school, an action plan for your child and liaison with school or health professionals where appropriate.
-You can instantly claim a private health rebate at each session.
-(Rebate amounts vary widely depending on the health fund and your level of cover but can be up to a few hundred dollars or so in total.)
+This includes the initial consultation, two assessment appointments, a comprehensive psychological report, a feedback consultation, detailed recommendations for home and school, an action plan and liaison with school or health professionals where appropriate.

 The fees are normally broken up across the appointments over several weeks and you can instantly claim private health rebates* at each session via HICAPS.